mantl/mantl/docs/bare-metal/README.md

  * Command: n
  * partion : default
    * please note which partition it is in.
 So if its partition 5, eventually you will need to tell mantl /dev/sda5 for the LVM
-   * you kinda want all your machines to use the same partition because this partition is entered as a ssytem wide variable.
+   * you kinda want all your machines to use the same partition because this partition is entered as a system wide variable.
  * first sector: default
  * last sector: +50G
  * Command: w